 Below you find various software/visualization projects that I developed for research or teaching purposes.
 I am fascinated by that possibilites that new technologies offer and I mainly work with R, Shiny and Plotly.
 Please contact me if you have any feedback or questions.

-- deeplr: This R-package provides functionality for quick translations using the DeepL Translator from within R (on Github).
+- deeplr: This R-package provides functionality for quick translations using the DeepL Translator from within R (install the package from Github).
+You will also find examples on Github.
+DeepL now has an official API and you need to apply for access, i.e. to get an API key https://www.deepl.com/api-contact.html.

 - Visualizing Causal Scenarios [interactively]: A shiny app under development to visualize causal scenarios.
 You can find the corresponding paper here.
-The graph shown above is related to that project.
+The graph shown above is related to that project and the code shall be collected in an R package.

 - Styling plotly layout & margins: A shiny app to illustrate different layout settings for Plotly R.